mgeee35/Comparison-of-Insertion-and-Merge-Sort/README.md

-# insertion-and-merge-sort
+# Comparison of Insertion and Merge Sort

-Comparison of Insertion and Merge Sort
+Analysis for the arrays including 300000, 500000, 1000000 and 10000000 elements